 The second annual National Small Business Development Center Day is set for Wednesday, March 21, as SBDCs from around the country come together for one special day to celebrate their impact on the success of the nation’s dreamers, innovators and doers — America’s small businesses.

-The MTSU Service Center located inside the Rutherford County Chamber of Commerce, 3050 Medical Center Parkway, will hold a networking hour that morning from 8 to 9 a.m., followed by a speed counseling session from 9 to 10 a.m. and a “What to Consider when Starting a Business” workshop from 10 a.m. to noon.
+The MTSU Service Center, located inside the Rutherford County Chamber of Commerce at 3050 Medical Center Parkway, will hold a networking hour that morning from 8 to 9, followed by a speed counseling session from 9 to 10 a.m. and a “What to Consider when Starting a Business” workshop from 10 a.m. to noon.

 Pre-registration is recommended but not required.
 To register, call 615-898-2745 or go to www.tsbdc.org/mtsu and click on the appropriate links under “Training Events.”

-That afternoon, the center will host a light reception for their “Rising Star” award winner, Duggin Construction.
+That afternoon, the center will host a reception for its “Rising Star” award winner, Duggin Construction.
 Geho said the state’s other service centers will be conducting similar events featuring “Rising Stars” from their areas.

-Haslam will recognize the TSBDC program that day, celebrating its 34 years of providing educational programs, technical assistance and general consultation to small businesses.
+Haslam will recognize the TSBDC program that day to celebrate its 34 years of providing educational programs, technical assistance and general consultation to small businesses.